The 4% Rule of Thumb for Financial Independence: A Simple Guide

 • Your FIRE Number: Annual spending × 25 is a simple savings target you can tailor to your lifestyle.

-• Investing Approach: Low-cost ETFs or mutual funds help diversify and grow toward your goal.
+• Investing Approach: Low-cost ETFs or mutual funds help diversify and grow your long-term savings toward your goal.

 • FIRE Paths: Pick Lean, Coast, Barista, or Fat FIRE to match your spending and vision.